Page by Page: Discovering the Soul of a Great Memoir

 In this memoir, Walls recounts her unconventional upbringing in a dysfunctional family with candor and vulnerability.
 She shares her experiences of poverty, neglect, and resilience in a way that feels deeply personal yet universally relatable, allowing readers to connect with her journey.

-Page by Page: Layers of Personal and Universal Truths
+Page by Page: Identification and Universality

 Educated by Tara Westover